tutormeprogramming/tutormeprogramming.github.io/testimonials.md

 **🇺🇸 American, 20s** -- *College python course & beyond*

 > "I started learning with Diogo when I was struggling with my college Python course.
-After finishing the course, I decided to continue learning because I was hooked!
-We’ve been working together for a few years now.
-We’ve gone from Python basics to more advanced topics like game development and visualizations using p5.js"
+After finishing the course, I decided to continue learning.
+We’ve been working together for a few years now."

 <br/><br/>